stronnag/mwptools/docs/manual/docs/replay-tools.md

 ### Other notes

 * Some feature of the extant replay will not be implemented at first (video linking, mission "OSD" (if at all)).
 * The "Flight Statistics" dialog is updated whenever the replay is paused (or closed).
-It always details for  the whole flight rather than incremental  values.
+It always shows details for  the whole flight rather than incremental  values.
 * Direction (GGS v. mag) analysis is not yet implemented.
 * The new chooser / player will be used for command line` -b, --replay-bbox` and drag / drop files on to the mwp window if the environment variable `MWP_PREFER_XLOG` is set (to anything), e.g:
 ```
   $ MWP_PREFER_XLOG=1 mwp -b /t/inav-contrib/LOG00006.TXT
 ```
+* Setting `MWP_PREFER_XLOG` also has the side effect of showing the sample number in the slider (as above image).